 "Ce Matin..." is the name of my Masters Project, a video game to help French-learners practice the skills they have been learning in an effective and entertaining way.
-I chose this project because of my personal interests.
+I chose this project because of my personal experience learning English through video games and media, and worked with professor Ian Bogost as an advisor.
 French is my native language, but I get few opportunities to use it while living in the US.
 I am very passionate about video games and game development, and am interested in the potential of educational and serious games.

 I started by researching the various topics that relate to the game I wanted to create.
 I read research articles on Educational Games, Gamification, and Education on French as a Second Language.
 I looked at existing language-learning digital products: Duolingo, Rosetta Stone, Memrise, Fight to Learn Japanese, Gamestar Mechanic, babel.com, and the French Alliance website.
 I also looked at French-learning textbooks and talked with French professors at GA Tech.

 The first element I identified at the start of my project was who my target users were.
 I wanted to speak to native English speakers who had learned French.
 I chose to look for self-identified intermediate French speakers to interview, and found 10 French speakers with whom conducted hour-long semi-structured interviews to research the viability of my idea.